threefoldfoundation/info_threefold_pub/wiki/technology/consensus3_mechanism/tfgrid3_wallets.md

 # TFGrid 3.0 Wallets

-ThreeFold has a mobile wallet which will allow to be used on the TFChain backend (Substrate) as well as any other Money Blockchain it supports.
+ThreeFold has a mobile wallet which will allow to be used on the TFChain backend (Parity Substrate) as well as any other Money Blockchain it supports.

 This provides for a very secure digital currency infrastructure with lots of advantages.